expobrain/komposer/README.md

 - able to select the Ingress class name
 - able to set custom resource limits
 - add annotations to all Kubernetes items with Komposer version
-- use labels in Docker Compose file as alternative for CLI options